openshift-service-mesh/federation/docs/enhancements/1-crds-and-controllers.md

     # Network name used by Istio for load balancing.
     network: east
     # Optional.
+    # Trust domain is a property of the identity, which can't be determined by the controller.
+    # Service account and namespace will be obtained from the downward API.
+    # Default value: "cluster.local".
+    trustDomain: mesh.east
+    # Optional.
     # If no ingress is specified, it means the controller supports only single network topology.
     ingress:
       # Optional.